MantasPetrosiusI/Capstone-BE/README.md

 :heavy_check_mark: Authentication: Users will be required to register and login to access the website's features.
 The authentication process will be validated, ensuring the security of the users' accounts.\
-:heavy_check_mark: Question Validation: Users can submit questions related to their coding errors, and answers must be validated by the platform to ensure quality.;
-:heavy_check_mark:Questions and Answers: The website will focus only on questions and answers, with no chatting feature available.
+:heavy_check_mark: Question Validation: Users can submit questions related to their coding errors, and answers must be validated by the platform to ensure quality.;/ :heavy_check_mark:Questions and Answers: The website will focus only on questions and answers, with no chatting feature available./
-:heavy_check_mark:Request Form: Users can submit questions related to their coding errors via a request form.
-This feature will ensure that the question is well-formulated, allowing users to get accurate answers.
+:heavy_check_mark:Request Form: Users can submit questions related to their coding errors via a request form./ This feature will ensure that the question is well-formulated, allowing users to get accurate answers./

 ## :rocket: Technologies